- Explain the major events that occurred during the Secession Crisis

 The attack on Fort Sumter meant war had come, and on April 15, 1861, Lincoln called upon loyal states to supply armed forces to defeat the rebellion and regain Fort Sumter.
 Faced with the need to choose between the Confederacy and the Union, border states and those of the Upper South, which earlier had been reluctant to dissolve their ties with the United States, were inspired to take action.
 They quickly voted for secession.
 A convention in Virginia that had been assembled earlier to consider the question of secession voted to join the Confederacy on April 17, two days after Lincoln called for troops.
 Arkansas left the Union on May 6 along with Tennessee one day later.
 North Carolina followed on May 20.

 The Confederacy also gained the backing of the Five Civilized Tribes, as they were called, in the Indian Territory.
 The Five Civilized Tribes comprised the Choctaws, Chickasaws, Creeks, Seminoles, and Cherokees.
-The tribes supported slavery and many members owned slaves.
-These Indian slaveholders, who had been forced from their lands in Georgia and elsewhere in the Deep South during the presidency of Andrew Jackson, now found unprecedented common cause with white slaveholders.
+The tribes supported slavery and many members were enslavers.
+These Native American slaveholders, who had been forced from their lands in Georgia and elsewhere in the Deep South during the presidency of Andrew Jackson, now found unprecedented common cause with White slaveholders.
 The CSA even allowed them to send delegates to the Confederate Congress.